demetreades/assignment3js-shopping-cart/README.md

       cart              //  The object

-      --------------    //  methods   ---------------------------------------
+      --------------    //  methods    --------------------------------------

-      calc()            //  updates total cart's amount after each addition
+      calc()            //  updates total cart's amount

       add(product)      //  adds product in the products array

-      check(index)      //  returns the indexed item
+      check(index)      //  returns the indexed item and pushes it into the products array

-      buyAll(rate)      //  add all available products into products array
+      buyAll(rate)      //  adds all available products into products array
                         //  and checkouts with a given discount as a precentage
                         //  rate 0 to 100

-      itemsChecked()    //  lists all added products in products array
+      itemsChecked()    //  lists all pushed products into products array

-      checkOut(rate)    //  creates a new Order with a discount as rate
+      checkOut(rate)    //  creates a new Order withdiscount rate
-                        //  and empties products array
+                        //  completes the purchase and empties products array
                         //  rate 0 to 100

 <br>